HOW TO DRINK FROM A FIRE-HOSE WITHOUT DROWNING

 - Your lecture notes become the messy but complete back-up document – DON'T rewrite them.

-- Edit notes in a single pass by using the text (if needed) and learning objectives (if useful) while:
+- Edit notes in a single pass by using the text (if needed) and learning objectives (if useful) to:

-- Circling specific terms and definitions in a different color – these will be used both for reference and for keying memorization of the material.
+- Circle specific terms and definitions in a different color – these will be used both for reference and for keying memorization of the material.

-- Deciding and identifying what is needed for your study sheets and what can be left out.
+- Decide and identify what is needed for your study sheets and what can be left out.

-- Scan learning objective (if specific enough to be useful) to help this decision.
+- Scan learning objectives (if specific enough to be useful) to help these decisions.